 - c.
 Student files until the student receives a high school diploma or its equivalent, or is beyond the age of compulsory school attendance - d.
-Student records of attendance/graduation forever - e.
-Financial Records five (5) years - f.
-Documentation, including letters of approval, related to transactions or contracts for services covered by this policy and Arkansas statutes for Board members or members of their families or for waivers granted to District employees thirteen (13) years - g.
+Student records of attendance/graduation- forever - e.
+Financial Records-five (5) years - f Documentation, including letters of approval, related to transactions or contracts for services covered by this policy and Arkansas statutes for Board members or members of their families or for waivers granted to District employees thirteen years - g.
 Documentation relating to payments or reimbursements made by a vendor on behalf of a board member, administrator, or employee for travel, lodging, food, registration, entertainment, or other expenses Three (3) years - h.
-Employment applications, including applicant lists, applicant interview evaluations, documentation in response to requests for reasons for a failure to be interviewed and/or hired, and hiring determinations five (5) years - i.
-Expenditures made with federal grant monies governed by the terms of each grant - j.
-Video Surveillance Recordings the timeline established in Policy 4.48-VIDEO SURVEILLANCE AND OTHER STUDENT MONITORING - k.
-Emails The length of time set in the District's Information Technology Security procedures - 1.
-Documents filed with the IRS, including those required in Policy 7.23-Health Care Coverage and the Affordable Care Act four (4) years - m.
-Statewide assessment security agreement Three (3) years - n.
-Recordings of open public meetings One (1) year - o.
-Reports and related documentation filed with the Auditor of State on abandoned property Ten (10) years - p.
-Record of each query made of the Federal Motor Carrier Safety Administration Commercial Driver's License Drug and Alcohol Clearinghouse and the results of each query Three (3) years - q.
-Employee consent to query the Federal Motor Carrier Safety Administration Commercial Driver's License Drug and Alcohol Clearinghouse Three (3) Years from the latest query - r.
-Reports from the Commercial Driver Alcohol and Drug Testing Database of the Office of Driver Services of the Arkansas Department of Finance and Administration Three (3) years - s.
-Records required by the District's sexual harassment policies seven (7) years
+Employment applications, including applicant lists, applicant interview evaluations, documentation in response to requests for reasons for a failure to be interviewed and/or hired, and hiring determinations five (5) years - 1.
+Expenditures made with federal grant monies-governed by the terms of each grant - j.
+Video Surveillance Recordings -the timeline established in Policy 4.48-VIDEO SURVEILLANCE AND OTHER STUDENT MONITORING - k.
+Emails- The length of time set in the District's Information Technology Security procedures Documents filed with the IRS, including those required in Policy 7.23-Health Care Coverage and the Affordable Care Act four (4) years - 1.
+Statewide assessment security agreement Three (3) years - m.
+Recordings of open public meetings One (1) year - n.
+Reports and related documentation filed with the Auditor of State on abandoned property-Ten (10) years - o.
+Record of each query made of the Federal Motor Carrier Safety Administration Commercial Driver's License Drug and Alcohol Clearinghouse and the results of each query Three (3) years - p.
+Employee consent to query the Federal Motor Carrier Safety Administration Commercial Driver's License Drug and Alcohol Clearinghouse Three (3) Years from the latest query - q.
+Reports from the Commercial Driver Alcohol and Drug Testing Database of the Office of Driver Services of the Arkansas Department of Finance and Administration-Three (3) years - r.
+Records required by the District's sexual harassment policies seven (7) years - s.
+Audio recordings of locker rooms, changing rooms, and dressing rooms One (1) year 10

 The superintendent or designee shall be responsible for determining when there is a need to interrupt the routine destruction of records.
 When the superintendent or designee makes the decision to cease the routine disposal of records, staff affected by the decision shall be promptly informed of the decision and of the nature of records that are to be retained; such records shall be retained until the superintendent or designee has authorized their destruction.
 Employee training on the district's records retention schedule shall specifically include information on the records that may need to be retained due to pending disciplinary or legal actions that otherwise would be subject to routine disposal.
-If an employee has doubt about the need to retain any record otherwise scheduled for destruction, he/she shall consult with the superintendent or designee prior to destroying such records.
+If an employee has doubt about the need to retain any record otherwise scheduled for destruction, the employee shall consult with the superintendent or designee prior to destroying such records. \(\frac{12}{2} \)